anthay/ELIZA/scripts/scripts.md

 When running Turing machine scripts it may be of interest to see the "tape" at each change of state.
 In both eliza.cpp and eliza.html the
 `*tracepre` command will show this.
 For example, here the equal-number script was selected in the file-selection dialog invoked by the
 `*load` command.
 Then the `*tracpre` command was given to turn on tracing.
 The Turing machine was started with the input `equal a a b b b a a b`.
-Each line of the trace shows the text input (the tape) to the PRE script rule, a colon and the currently selected keyword (the state).
+Each line of the trace shows the text input (the tape), a colon and the currently selected keyword (the state) just prior to executing the script rule associated with the selected keyword.

 ```text
 *load